gsgkw/CV/README.md

 My role at Bevy (my startup) was Founder and CFO.
 As well as much of the day-to-day running of the business, I was behind the number-crunching for our financial projections, the accounts and our valuation.
 Prior to Bevy, I was the senior analyst at a fledgling property investment fund, Hearthstone Investments.

-- Experience
+- Experience - so experienced
-- Achievements
+- Achievements - loads
-- Evidence
+- Evidence -

 #### Strategy

-I originated Bevy's business model and, when it wasn't quite working out, championed our pivot from service provider to direct-to-retail sales.
-Back in the mists of time, I also did a brief stint at Accenture advising Shell on how to upgrade their loyalty program across UK, Netherlands and Luxembourg.
+I originated Bevy's business model and, when it wasn't quite working out, championed our pivot from commercial service provider to direct-to-retail sales.
+Back in the mists of time, I also did a brief stint at Accenture advising Shell on how to upgrade their site system loyalty program across UK, Netherlands and Luxembourg.

 - Experience
 - Achievements